rehashedsalt/home/README.md

 Basic themeing file, holding whatever colorscheme I'm currently attatched to.
 Where possible, I try to reference it to centralize themeing.

 ### .bash\_profile
-Currently does nothing because I never use `bash`.
+Currently does almost nothing because I never use `bash`.

 ### .profile
 Shell-agnostic configuration.
 Should be POSIX-compliant.